Mandatory Palestine: Mobilisation

-On 3 July 1944, the British government consented to the establishment of a Jewish Brigade within the British Army, with hand-picked Jewish and also non-Jewish senior officers.
+On 3 July 1944, the British government consented to the establishment of a Jewish Brigade within the British Army, consisting of Jews primarily from Palestine led by hand-picked Jewish and also non-Jewish senior officers.
 On 20 September 1944, an official communiqué by the War Office announced the formation of the Jewish Brigade Group of the British Army.
 The Jewish Brigade was shipped to Italy, where it joined the British Eighth Army under the 15th Army Group, and fought in the Spring Offensive of the Italian Campaign.
 The Jewish Brigade was then stationed in Tarvisio, near the border triangle of Italy, Yugoslavia, and Austria, where it played a key role in the Berihah's efforts to help Jews escape Europe for Palestine, a role many of its members would continue after the brigade was disbanded.
 Among its projects was the education and care of the Selvino children.
 Later, veterans of the Jewish Brigade were to play a major role in the foundation of the Israel Defense Forces (IDF).

-From the Palestine Regiment, two platoons, one Jewish, under the command of Brigadier Ernest Benjamin, and another Arab, were sent to join Allied forces on the Italian Front, having taken part in the final offensive there.

 Besides Jews and Arabs from Palestine, in total by mid-1944 the British had assembled a multiethnic force consisting of volunteer European Jewish refugees (from German-occupied countries), Yemenite Jews and Abyssinian Jews.